18 July 2022

 Additional essential selection criteria specific to this project:

 - A good background on continuous or discrete mechanics, computer programming with C/C++ and computer graphics

 Additional desirable selection criteria specific to this project:

 - Be familiar with Multiphysics coupling, finite-discrete element method or GPU programming with CUDA

 There is a three-step application process:

-- Contact the Primary Supervisor, Dr Hongyuan Liu, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Hongyuan Liu to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.